ComposableFi/composable-ibc/contracts/pallet-ibc/docs/benchmarks.md

 For `transfer`, `set_params` and `upgrade_client` extrinsics we have pretty familiar substrate benchmarks, but for the `deliver` extrinsic we implement a non-trivial benchmark for different light clients.
-To effectively benchmark the `deliver` extrinsic, we need to individually benchmark the processing of each ibc message type using all available light clients, this is because different light clients have different header and proof verification algorithms that would execute in the runtime with distinct speeds.
+To effectively benchmark the `deliver` extrinsic, we need to individually benchmark the processing of eachIBCmessage type using all available light clients, this is because different light clients have different header and proof verification algorithms that would execute in the runtime with distinct speeds.

-Also, all pallets plugged into ibc are required to benchmark their callbacks and provide a handler that implements the `CallbackWeight` trait which specifies methods that return the weight of each callback method.
+Also, all pallets plugged intoIBCare required to benchmark their callbacks and provide a handler that implements the `CallbackWeight` trait which specifies methods that return the weight of each callback method.

-The benchmarking infrastructure for the [`deliver`](/weight.rs#L178) extrinsic defines a weight router that collects a batch of ibc messages, and calculates the total weight of processing the message batch, based on the light client needed for proof verification and the specific module callback for handling each message.
+The benchmarking infrastructure for the [`deliver`](/contracts/pallet-ibc/src/weight.rs#L178) extrinsic defines a weight router that collects a batch ofIBCmessages, and calculates the total weight of processing the message batch, based on the light client needed for proof verification and the specific module callback for handling each message.

 #### Writing benchmarks for a light client